mondeja/project-config-styles/README.md

 ## Base styles (`base/`)

 - `project-config.json5`: Configuration for [project-config] using a `pyproject.toml` file and [pre-commit] to run it.
-- `pre-commit/md2po2md.json5`: [md2po2md] configuration for [pre-commit] to convert Markdown to PO and back.
+- `pre-commit/md2po2md.json5`: [md2po2md] configuration for [pre-commit]
+  to convert Markdown to PO and back.
+- `pre-commit/markdown-link-check.json5`: [markdown-link-check] configuration
+  for [pre-commit] to check links in Markdown files.

 ## Python (`python/`)

 - `base.json5`: Base styles for Python.
 Include it at start.
 Use [hatch] for building, versioning, environments and publishing.
 - `single-quotes.json5`: Single quotes for strings.
-Use [autopep8] and [add-trailing-comma] for formatting.
+Use [autopep8] and
+  [add-trailing-comma] for formatting.
 - `double-quotes.json5`: Double quotes for strings.
 Use [black] and [add-trailing-comma] for formatting.
 - `line-length-80.json5`: 80 characters as maximum line length.
 - `tests.json5`: The project has tests.
 Use [pytest].
 - `google-docstrings.json5`: Google docstrings convention.